- PORTS & TERMINALS

 Amid rising sea levels, a mangrove forest plays a critical role in protecting coastal lands by acting as an environmental buffer against this threat – even when the area is subjected to potential sea level rises of up to 0.5mm per year.

-The “Sembrando Vida” programme, which means “Sowing Life”, began in 2020 when DP World staff, volunteers, and local communities of Posorja, El Morro, and Puná planted over 150,000 mangrove seedlings.
+The “Sembrando Vida” programme, which means “Sowing Life”, began in 2017 when DP World staff, volunteers, and local communities of Posorja, El Morro, and Puná Island planted over 175,000 mangrove seedlings.

 - Carlos Merino, CEO of DP World, Ecuador